 The Promising Practices Network has screened programs for evidence that they work.
 The results for the outcome area “Children Succeeding in School” are listed on their website.

-Clark, L. (2005).
-SOS help for parents: A practical guide for handling common everyday problems (3rd ed.).
+Clark, L. (2020).
+SOS help for parents: A practical guide for handling common everyday behavior problems (5th ed.).
 Bowling Green, KY: Parents Press.

 Rimm, S. (2008).
 How to parent so children will learn: Clear strategies for raising happy, achieving children (3rd ed.).
 New York, NY: Three Rivers Press

 Schumm, J. (2005).
 How to help your child with homework.
 Minneapolis, MN: Free Spirit Publishing.

 Gailbraith, J. (2013).
 The Survival Guide for Gifted Kids: For Ages 10 and Under.
 Free Spirit Publishing.